cyberphone/CBOR.js/README.md

 For maximum interoperability, the API also depends on Rule&nbsp;2 of section 4.2.2, as well as interpreting Appendix&nbsp;A as
 _bidirectional_.

-To shield developers from having to know the inner workings of deterministic encoding, the API does all the necessary transformations _automatically_.
-This for example means that if the `set` operations performed in the [Encoding&nbsp;Example](#encoding-example) were swapped, the generated CBOR would stay the same.
+To shield developers from having to know the inner workings of deterministic encoding, the API performs all the necessary transformations _automatically_.
+This for example means that if the `set` operations in the [Encoding&nbsp;Example](#encoding-example) were swapped, the generated CBOR would stay the same.

 ### Diagnostic Notation Support